Cruz Melchor Eya Nchama

-Cruz Melchor Eya Nchama (born 6 January 1945, Kukumankok, Equatorial Guinea) is a judge at the Court of Geneva.
+Cruz Melchor Eya Nchama (born 6 January 1945) is an Equatorial Guinean judge at the Court of Geneva.

 Justice Eya Nchama currently serves as a "judge assessor" at the Conciliation Commission for Leases and Rents, which is where rental and lodging/housing matters are adjudicated.
 Prior to his current role, he was an elected Swiss politician.

 He is also a writer and well-known Human Rights activist within the international human rights community as well as being a prominent person within the Swiss/Geneva Canton.